flang-compiler/f18/README.md

 Flang is a ground-up implementation of a Fortran front end written in modern C++.
-It started off as the f18 project (https://github.com/flang-compiler/f18) at Nvidia with an aim to replace the old flang project (https://github.com/flang-compiler/flang) and address its various deficiencies.
+It started off as the f18 project (https://github.com/flang-compiler/f18) with an aim to replace the previous flang project (https://github.com/flang-compiler/flang) and address its various deficiencies.
-F18 was subsequently accepted as the Fortran frontend of LLVM and rechristened as Flang.
+F18 was subsequently accepted into the LLVM project and rechristened as Flang.

 ## Getting Started